-Current laws and regulations for the use of UAVs in pepfar countries As of March 2016, UAS-specific regulations are in place applying to individuals conducting unmanned aircraft operations within Rwanda airspace with a maximum takeoff weight of 25 kg and flown only within the visual line of sight of the pilot for the following activities: Aerial photography/filming; Agricultural crop monitoring/inspection; Search and rescue or delivery of emergency supplies; Research and development; Educational/academic uses; and Recreational/leisure.
-All UAS must be registered.
+As of March 2016, UAS-specific regulations are in place applying to individuals conducting unmanned aircraft operations within Rwanda airspace with a maximum takeoff weight of 25 kg and flown only within the visual line of sight of the pilot for the following activities:

+- Aerial photography/filming; - Agricultural crop monitoring/inspection; - · Search and rescue or delivery of emergency supplies; - Research and development; - Educational/academic uses; and - Recreational/leisure. - I. All UAS must be registered. - 2.
 A remotely piloted aircraft is eligible for registration if it is owned by the government of Rwanda or one of its institutions; a Rwandan or any other person legally residing in Rwanda; or bodies incorporated under the Rwandan laws.
-The permit may be obtained by submitting the application form, evidence of ownership (sale receipt or similar), and a registration fee of Rwf 110,000.
-The registration number must be displayed prominently on the UAS.
-Local authorities must be notified before launch and flight of the UAS, and consent from property owners must be sought if launch and landing is to take place on they.
-Night operations are not permitted under these regulations.
-The operator must maintain visual line of sight to be able to a) maintain operational control of the remotely piloted aircraft; b) know the remotely piloted aircraft does not endanger the life or property of another.
-A person may only pilot one UAS at a time.
-The pilot must avoid other aircraft and yield right of way to all aircraft and vehicles.
-UAS may not be operated over people or crowds and may not be operated in controlled airspace unless prior authorization by air traffic control has been granted.
-Operators must have a remotely piloted aircraft system operator certificate (ROC) in accordance with specifications laid out in the regulations.
-I) Operators must have a remotely piloted aircraft Operators must have a remote pilot license (eligibility requirements are laid out under (31)).
-Use of autonomous aircraft is strictly limited to public (governmental) functions such as delivery of
+The permit may be obtained by submitting the application form, evidence of ownership (sale receipt or similar), and a registration fee of Rwf 110,000. - 3.
+The registration number must be displayed prominently on the UAS. - 4.
+Local authorities must be notified before launch and flight of the UAS, and consent from property owners must be sought if launch and landing is to take place on that property. - 5.
+Night operations are not permitted under these regulations. - 6.
+The operator must maintain visual line of sight to be able to a) maintain operational control of the remotely piloted aircraft; b) know the remotely piloted aircraft's location; c) determine the remotely piloted aircraft's attitude, altitude and direction; d) observe the airspace for other air traffic or hazards; and e) determine that the remotely piloted aircraft does not endanger the life or property of another. - 7.
+A person may only pilot one UAS at a time. - 8.
+The pilot must avoid other aircraft and yield right of way to all aircraft and vehicles. - 9.
+UAS may not be operated over people or crowds and may not be operated in controlled airspace unless prior authorization by air traffic control has been granted. - 10.
+Operators must have a remotely piloted aircraft system operator certificate (ROC) in accordance with specifications laid out in the regulations. - 11.
+Operators must have a remote pilot license (eligibility requirements are laid out under (31)). - 12.
+Use of autonomous aircraft is strictly limited to public (governmental) functions such as delivery of disaster or emergency supplies, search and rescue, and other government operational missions. - 13.
+Failure to comply with these regulations is liable to a fine not exceeding 20 million (20,000,000) Rwandan francs, and licenses may be revoked.